 There is a beautiful verse from the Bible I passionately love and believe in, “Do not gloat when your enemy falls; when he stumbles, do not let your heart rejoice” (Proverbs 24:17)

 Sadly, many do gloat.
 They see celebrities’ falls as them finally receiving their comeuppance.
 And sadly, often, it is not even directed at an enemy, but at someone you know.
 May be even someone you love or once admired.

-Bollywood superstar Shah Rukh Khan’s son Aryan Khan was arrested this week, onboard a cruise ship off the Mumbai coast, during a drug bust.
+Bollywood superstar Shah Rukh Khan’s son Aryan Khan was arrested onboard a cruise ship off the Mumbai coast, during a drug bust.
 And everyone has been ranting at the son and his celebrity father ever since.
 Everyone is giving parenting advice.
 And SRK’s friends such as Suniel Shetty who tried to throw some water into the fire, have ended up fanning the flames even more.